 Precious Jackson, vice president of the BSU, spoke of the value that the BSU will bring to campus.

-“We recognized all of our experiences at Pitt Greensburg could have been elevated in many ways had there been a BSU.”
+“Myself and four other students seen a rise in diversity at Pitt-Greensburg,” she said.
+“We recognized all of our experiences at Pitt-Greensburg could have been elevated in many ways, had there been a BSU.”

-“The organization has been commonly spoken of amongst peers.
-The desire has always been there, but it took the confidence and drive to put BSU in motion,” said Jackson.
+“The organization has been commonly spoken of amongst peers,” she said.
+“The desire has always been there.
+It took the confidence and drive to put BSU in motion.”

-They sprang out of DSC and a panel they held in the Fall of 2019.
-It was here that the Black Student Body felt they had a place to speak and realized there was a desire for a space of their own.
+They branched from the Diversity Student Coalition (DSC) and a panel they held in the Fall of 2019.
+It was here that the Black student body felt they had a place to speak and realized there was a desire for a space of their own.